 With this account, payments such as monthly standing orders and Direct Debits for bills and household expenses can be unpaid if paying them would take you into unplanned borrowing.
 That could include important payments such as your mortgage or insurances.
-So it’s a good idea to check your account regularly by telephone, online banking or cash machine.
+So it’s important to check your account regularly by telephone, online banking or cash machine.
 You may also want to change the dates of your standing orders and Direct Debits, so you know you have available funds when they leave your account.
 Your local branch will be happy to help you set up the right payment arrangements.

 If you’re switching from an existing Yorkshire Bank account to Current Account Control, please make sure that you have enough available funds to cover any payments made before the account switch that are charged to your account afterwards.

 If you feel Current Account Control could help you manage your finances, please contact your local branch.
 We’ll discuss your options and explain what happens when you switch.
-Even better, if you later feel the account isn’t right for you, we can switch you back to your current banking arrangement, (subject to payment of your normal account charges) The choice is all yours.

 GLOSSARY OF TERMS

 Unplanned borrowing occurs when you ask us to make funds temporarily available to you, by trying to make payment when you don't have enough money in your account or sufficient planned borrowing arranged.
-Although Current Account Control is designed to stop these payments being made, there are times when these payments will be made and we have given examples of these in this factsheet.
+Although Current Account Control is designed to stop these payments being made, there are times when these payments will be made and we have given examples of these above.
 In these situations we will treat your payment as a request for unplanned borrowing.
 You won’t pay unplanned borrowing charges but you will pay debit interest.